ucdavis/dss-messenger/README.md

 config/deploy.rb You'll likely want to set this to your own Capistrano setup or delete it if you do not use Capistrano.

+## Docker-compose depoloyment

+docker-compose.example.yml Move this file to docker-compose.yml and set the appropriate values.

+Run this command from project root to deploy to active docker-machine `docker-compose up -d`

+After initial deployment of the app you need to migrate and seed the database:
+`docker-compose run -e RAILS_ENV=production web rake db:migrate db:seed`

 # Screenshots

 ![Compose New Message View](app/assets/images/new_message_screen.png "Compose New Message View")